akarinS/shellscript-kotobackup/README.md

 License
 ----------

-For license information see the file COPYING.
+For license information see the file LICENSE.